gulfiliz/gulfiliz.github.io/_posts/2026-04-09-renormalization-group.md

 ---
 layout: post
-title: The Renormalization Group — The Deepest Idea in Physics
+title: "The Renormalization Group: The Deepest Idea in Physics"
 date: 2026-04-09
 description: Why physics at different scales decouples, how universality emerges from microscopic chaos, and why the RG is not a technique but a way of thinking about reality.
 tags: research-logs, physics, EN,